Satyam0062/satyam0062.github.io/_pages/about.md

 ---
   ![image-left](/images/about.jpg){: .align-center}
+  {: .text-center}

-  (I am a passionate engineer with a strong mathematical background, passionate about cutting edge technology and solving real- world problems related to Artificial intelligence and Machine Learning.
+  I am a passionate engineer with a strong mathematical background, passionate about cutting edge technology and solving real- world problems related to Artificial intelligence and Machine Learning.
-  Always looking forward to any new and innovative project  to work on and to learn something new.){: .text-center}
+  Always looking forward to any new and innovative project  to work on and to learn something new.